 - Step-by-step guide to planting a coconut tree

-- How to treat pests and diseases of the coconut palm
+- How to treat pests and diseases of coconut trees

-- Tips for growing your coconut palm in the cold
+- Tips for growing your palm trees in the cold

 - How to care for and maintain your coconut tree

 Selecting your coconut tree